Skip to main content

 If your organization is already on its path to building trust in agile, you as the project manager, might be struggling to adapt.
 Here’s how you can make the transition

-It's easy to focus on the tangibles, like process and tools.
+It's easy to focus on the tangibles, like agile processes and agile tools.
 It's challenging yet more rewarding to focus on empowering people in your organization with trust.
 And in turn, people are what empowers great agile teams.

 Another way increase trust?
 Make sure you learn more about what your teams do all day.